 Next steps

-Following receipt of the initial findings of assessment, the council is awaiting the full report from its engineering consultant, Mott MacDonald.
-This will be completed and delivered to the council by the end of March 2025.
+Following receipt of the initial findings of assessment, the council has received the full assessment report from its engineering consultant, Mott MacDonald.

-Council officers are making arrangements with another technical consultant to carry out further independent checks of Mott MacDonald's assessment to ensure all potential options available for the long-term management of the bridge are considered.
+Council officers have instructed another technical consultant to carry out further independent checks of Mott MacDonald's assessment to ensure all potential options available for the long-term management of the bridge are considered.

-The Kirkcudbright Bridge project is included within the council's capital investment programme for financial year 2025/26.
+The Kirkcudbright Bridge project has been confirmed within the council's capital investment programme for financial year 2025/26.

 - the ongoing road closure